Wigner-Weyl description of massless Dirac plasmas: Conclusions and outlook

 \acknowledgments

-H. T. acknowledges Funda\c{c}\~{a}o para a Ci\^{e}ncia e Tecnologia (FCT-Portugal) through the Contract No. CEECIND/00401/2018 and J. P. B. acnkowledges the financial support from the Quantum Flagship Grant PhoQuS (Grant No. 820392) of the European Union.
+H. T. acknowledges Funda\c{c}\~{a}o para a Ci\^{e}ncia e a Tecnologia (FCT-Portugal) through the Contract No. CEECIND/00401/2018 and through the exploratory project No. UTA-EXPL/NPN/0038/2019.
+J. P. S. B. acknowledges the financial support from the Quantum Flagship Grant PhoQuS under Grant No. 820392 of the European Union.
+The Authors further thank the anonymous reviewers, whose comments and criticism very much helped to improve our manuscript.

 \onecolumngrid \begin{appendices}